Shingle beach

+A shingle beach, also known as either a cobble beach or gravel beach, is a commonly narrow beach that is composed of coarse, loose, well-rounded, and waterworn gravel, called shingle.
+The gravel (shingle) typically consists of smooth, spheroidal to flattened, pebbles, cobbles, and sometimes small boulders, generally in the 2 to 20 cm size range.
+Shingle beaches typically have a steep slope on both their landward and seaward sides.
+Shingle beaches form in wave-dominated locations where resistant bedrock cliffs provide gravel-sized rock debris.
+They are also found in high latitudes and temperate shores where the erosion of Quaternary glacial deposits provide gravel-size rock fragments.
+This term is most widely used in Great Britain.

-While this beach landform is most commonly found in Europe, examples are found in Bahrain, North America, and a number of other world regions, such as the west coast of New Zealand's South Island, where they are associated with the shingle fans of braided rivers.
+While this type of beach is most commonly found in Europe, examples are also found in Bahrain, North America, and a number of other world regions, such as the west coast of New Zealand's South Island, where they are associated with the shingle fans of braided rivers.
 Though created at shorelines, post-glacial rebound can raise shingle beaches as high as 200 m above sea level, as on the High Coast in Sweden.

-The ecosystems formed by this unique association of rock and sand allow colonization by a variety of rare and endangered species.
+The ecosystems formed by this association of rock and sand allow colonization by a variety of rare and endangered species.

 Formation

 Shingle beaches are typically steep, because the waves easily flow through the coarse, porous surface of the beach, decreasing the effect of backwash erosion and increasing the formation of sediment into a steeply sloping beach.

 Tourism

 Shingle beaches are rare, made up of thousands of smooth rocks with varying geological qualities.
 The ocean naturally smooths the various rocks over time with crashing waves.
 Shingle beaches are popular for the varying rock types that can be found.